-Another important growth potential factor taken into consideration when developing the plan's recommendations is environmental constraints on the development of some land.
+Land use is the single most important factor in With 51% of the city's total area still undeveloped and ample opportunities for additional infill development development.
+With a vibrant downtown and historic the development of some land.
 Floodplains (shown light blue at left) and steep slopes (20%+, shown red at left) are sensitive areas where development should be avoided.